SebastianoF/matrix_expmv/README.md

 + [phipm](http://www1.maths.leeds.ac.uk/~jitse/phipm.m) \*

 m-files have been copy-pasted in the `expmv_method` folder, in date 13-Dec-2015.

-\* little modifications from the original version to make it version compatible.
+(\*) Little modifications from the originally downloaded code to make it version compatible.

 ## Acknowledgments